How to use Tab Tender: a complete step-by-step walkthrough

 There are three ways to get the items in:

-• Snap a photo: upload a picture or PDF of an itemized receipt and the scanner reads the items, prices, tax, and tip automatically.
+- Snap a photo: upload a picture or PDF of an itemized receipt and the scanner reads the items, prices, tax, and tip automatically.
 The photo stays attached to the tab as proof for everyone on it.
+A screenshot of a delivery-app order summary (Uber Eats, DoorDash, Grubhub) works the same way — fees come in as a service charge.

-• Import a digital receipt: paste a Toast receipt link (toasttab.com/receipts/…) and every line item, tax, tip, and surcharge is pulled in automatically.
+- Import a digital receipt: paste the receipt link the venue texted or emailed you.
+Toast (toasttab.com/receipts/…) and Square (squareup.com/r/…) links are read directly, and SkyTab receipts (a PDF) are downloaded and scanned for you — every line item, tax, tip, and surcharge pulled in automatically.
 The original link is kept as proof.

 2. Review and edit the items